-Oatmeal is prepared from oats, which is a type of cereal grain.
+Oatmeal is prepared from oats, a type of cereal grain.
 Its botanical name is Avena sativa.
-Oatmeal is prepared by rolling, crushing, or grinding oats.
-It can be eaten with milk or curd or in the form of oatcakes, oatmeal cookies, or oat bread for breakfast or dinner.
-Oats are also used in the preparation of beverages.
+Oatmeal is prepared by rolling, crushing, or grinding oats into a coarse powder.
+It can be prepared with water, milk or yogurt or it can be eaten in the form of pancakes, muffins, and cookies.
+Oatcake or oat bread is also eaten for breakfast or dinner, while oats are also used in the preparation of beverages.
+Oatmeal is popular today because of its numerous health benefits.

 Oats have been known to man since the Bronze Age.
-Oats are known to grow in temperate zones.
-They have a low tolerance for hot summers but they have a high tolerance for water and cold.
-That’s why they are extensively grown in Europe and in North America.
-Oats are particularly popular in Scotland, where historians have recorded many instances of oats being a part of the Scottish culture.
-Oats were mass grown from the 18th and 19th centuries.
+Oats grow in cooler, moister regions of the temperate zones.
+They have a lower summer heat requirement and greater tolerance of rain compared to other cereals such as wheat and barley, which is why they are extensively grown in Europe and North America.
+Oats were mass-grown from the 18th and 19th centuries, and are particularly popular in Scotland, where historians have recorded many instances of oats being a part of the Scottish culture.
 As oats were very cheap, easy to grow, and process, people started consuming them like cereal.

 Nutritional Value of Oatmeal

 Oatmeal is prepared with the hulled oat grains.
 According to the USDA Nutrient Database, oats contain energy, protein and fat, in addition to dietary fiber, B-vitamins, iron, sodium, and calcium among others.
 Also, oats contain zero cholesterol.

 When it comes to healthy breakfast options, oatmeal surely comes up as one of the best choices.
 A 100 g serving of cooked oatmeal contains only 68 calories.
 It makes you feel for longer and helps you stay fit!